About telehealth for children and teenagers with disability, autism or other additional needs

 - You and the professional might talk about how the session went and plan for the next session.

-What to expect from telehealth therapy for teenagers with disability or autism
+What to expect from telehealth therapy for teenagers

-For example, a teenage child might have a one-to-one session with a psychologist to explore feelings or friendship issues.
+For example, your teenage child might have a one-to-one session with a psychologist to explore feelings or friendship issues.
 But you or another family member might be more involved in a role play to practise social skills.
 Or you might spend some time by yourself with the professional to discuss parenting strategies or a support plan for your child.

 - You, your child and the professional might talk about your child’s goals and share what is and isn’t working well.